MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/console.md

 ## Power Automate Desktop in the system tray

-Power Automate Desktop also has its own system tray icon; through this icon, users may open the Console, immediately stop all running flows, or exit Power Automate Desktop:
+Power Automate Desktop also has its own system tray icon; through this icon, users may open the console, immediately stop all running flows, or exit Power Automate Desktop:

 ![System tray menu](./media/console/system-tray-menu.png)